-The inner thigh is a concern for many, but more of us seek advice on how to get rid of outer thigh fat.
+The inner thigh is a concern for many.
+However, more of us seek advice on how to get rid of outer thigh fat.
 This comes as no surprise, even in this day and age when “thigh gaps” are coveted by women of all ages.
 After all, with careful dressing, inner thigh fat can be disguised.
 Saddlebags are harder to hide.

 Before we look at how to get rid of saddlebags, I will explain what they are for anyone who is unsure.

 What are Saddlebags?

 Saddlebags is the name commonly given to deposits of fat located on the sides of the upper legs and the area directly below the buttocks.
 The problem stems from a lack of muscle in the glutes and hamstrings.

 With little muscle to support it, the excess fat in this area falls outwards and forwards to the sides of the thighs.
 Strengthening and building the glutes and hamstrings will pull the muscles upwards and towards the backs of the thighs.

 If the sides of your thighs and the area beneath your butt protrudes more than you like, you could have saddlebags.
 Pinch the area.
 If there is a lot of excess fat, you have saddlebags.

 If your thighs are wider than you’d like and you can’t grab any fat, blame it on your bone structure.
 There’s not a lot you can do about that other than to lose any excess weight and tone your thighs to make the best of them.